 The most common method by which the Act of Bankruptcy is established is by serving upon the debtor a Bankruptcy Notice.
 A Bankruptcy Notice is issued after a judgment is obtained in either the Magistrates, District or Supreme Court, and requires the debtor to pay or make satisfactory arrangements for the payment of the judgment debt within 21 days, failing which an Act of Bankruptcy is committed.

 The Bankruptcy Notice should not be treated as a debt collection procedure, rather a test of solvency.
 The debtor passes the test by paying the amount due or fails it by not making payment.
-The cost of the notice is considerable and because of this, a Bankruptcy Notice is generally only used when the debt is relatively large (from my experience $15,000.00 upwards).
+The cost of the notice is considerable and because of this, a Bankruptcy Notice is generally only used when the debt is relatively large (from our experience $15,000.00 upwards).

 Before bankruptcy proceedings are issued some research should be undertaken regarding the debtor, to ascertain whether or not there is any point in actually issuing the Bankruptcy Notice.
 These checks can include a simple Lands Titles Office search, to ascertain whether or not the debtor owns any real estate or a check with one of the credit reporting agencies for more detailed information (including other known action against the debtor).
 Obviously, if the debtor owns real estate or has something to lose (for example, a professional qualification) then the prospect of success with the Bankruptcy Notice is considerably better.